Three Dimensional Imaging using Coherent X-Rays at Grazing Incidence Geometry: Simulation Result

 To speed up the program in Fig.~\ref{fig:dwbaflow}, we applied the non-negative constraint (ER) of electron density in step 2 every 60 iterations~\cite{marchesini2007invited} and update the support every 100 iterations following the Shrink-wrap method~\cite{marchesini2003x}.
-Total number of iterations is 3,000.
+Total number of iterations is 1,000.
 The reconstructed 3D image is shown in Fig.~\ref{fig:r3ddwba}.
 In comparison, we also reconstructed the image using the BA, shown in Fig.~\ref{fig:r3dba}.
-We also tried the Oversampling Smoothness algorithm~\cite{rodriguez2013oversampling}, which performs equally well(see supplementary for comparison between HIO-ER which is used in the paper and HIO-OSS).
+We also tried the Oversampling Smoothness(OSS) algorithm~\cite{rodriguez2013oversampling}, which does not perform as well (see the supplementary document for comparison between HIO-ER which is used in the paper and HIO-OSS).

 We added Gaussian noise to the simulated diffraction pattern, defined as: